Newbas

 European Type Large Bow Shackle

-• Size: All size is available.
+• Size: All sizes are available.

-JIS Type Shackle
+U.S. Type Commercial Chain Shackle

 U.S. Type Commercial Screw Pin Chain Shackle

-• Size: All size is available.
+• Size: All sizes are available.

 U.S. Type Commercial Screw Pin Anchor Shackle

-• Size: All size is available.
+• Size: All sizes are available.

 U.S. Drop Forged Anchor Shackle G-209